Port de Bras: Balance of Strength and Flexibility

 to stretch your chest-shoulder area (fig.4)

-to strengthen your upper back and rotator cuffs (YouTube video)
+to strengthen your upper back and rotator cuffs (watch my YouTube video)

 to mobilise your shoulder joints (shoulder and arm circles)